|

 70. English

-of or relating to or characteristic of England or its culture or people
+of or relating to England or its culture or people

 At this time, Edward I was king of England - a very able and ruthless king - and he naturally sought to take advantage of the situation to bring Scotland under English suzerainty.